Top 4 Hoi An Nightlife Guides

 Café 96 (96 Bach Dang St, Hoi An)

-It may not look posh like Mango Rooms but it is the atmosphere of the quaint little place where the family will cook some true Vietnamese food and make you feel like one of the family.
+It may not look posh like Mango Rooms but it is the atmosphere of the quaint little place where the family will cook some true Vietnamese food and make you feel like a member of the family.

 White Marble (98 Le Loi St, Hoi An)

-White Marble’s corner wine bar space in the centre of town also sports a good wine list with several options by the glass.
-The cosy, airy building over two floors is a gem.
+White Marble’s corner wine bar space in the center of town also sports a good wine list with several options by the glass.
+The cozy, airy building over two floors is a gem.
 If you settle in, you can stay for dinner.

 Q-bar (95 Nguyen Thai Hoc St, Hoi An)

 A lot of people love Q-bar and tend to drop in whenever they are in Hoi An.
-It is a really trend cocktail bar, the manager is very pleasant, the services are professional and espescially kids are welcomed here.
+It is a really trendy cocktail bar, the manager is very pleasant, the services are professional and especially kids are welcomed here.

 Why Not Bar (10 Pham Hong Thai St, Hoi An)

 And if you want your night spinning completely out of control, Why Not Bar is Hoi An’s messy late night venue.
 Popular with wobbling backpackers, it starts and finishes very lately.
 Young women should take special care.
-Don’t come alone, watch your drinks and your things carefully, try and stay in control.
+Do not come alone, watch your drinks and your things carefully, try staying in control.